 In May 1808 the British sent a fleet

 under Vice-Admiral Sir James Saumarez to the Baltic.
 The British 44-gun frigate

 Salsette captured the Russian cutter Opyt

 after her captain and crew put up a heroic resistance.
 The action took place

 On 9 July the Russian fleet, under

-evenly matched, but the Russians retreated and the Allied ships followed
+were fairly evenly matched, but the Russians retreated and the Allied ships

 were better vessels than the Swedish ships and slowly pulled ahead, with Implacable